There are 2 avenues to hunt at Big Oaks National Wildlife

 Refuge.
 The first is to enter state-drawn hunts, and these applications are

 available in the Indiana Hunting & Trapping Guide and online through the

-Indiana Division of Fish and Wildlife.
+Indiana Division of Fish and Wildlife (deadline for this is August 24th).
 The second method is on every hunt day a

 fill available slots.
 The refuge can accommodate 420 deer hunters.
 Once a